 Please note that while I have done a good amount of research about testosterone and its effects physiologically, I am not a doctor or a biologist by degree.
 And, while I do understand the NCAA’s policy on trans athletes having swam as a transgender man on a D1 team, I do not speak for the NCAA.
 These comments are my interpretations.

-Let’s begin with rules and regulations.
-I am competed for Harvard Men’s Swimming and Diving team in the NCAA Division 1 where the NCAA (National Collegiate Athletic Association) is the governing body and sets the guildines.
-The NCAA has a policy for transgender athletes titled the “NCAA Inclusion of Transgender Student-Athletes” published in 2011 shortly after Kye Allums, the first openly transgender collegiate athlete in the NCAA, came out in 2010.
+I competed for Harvard Men’s Swimming from 2015-2019.
+Harvard Swimming a Division 1 NCAA program governed by the NCAA (National Collegiate Athletic Association).
+The NCAA’s policy for the inclusion of transgender athletes, titled the “NCAA Inclusion of Transgender Student-Athletes” was published in 2011 shortly after Kye Allums, the first openly transgender collegiate athlete in the NCAA, came out in 2010.
 (Kye Allums competed for GW’s women’s basketball team as an openly trans man.)
-The NCAA policy has two parts: one for folks assigned female at birth (trans masculine, like me) and folks assigned male at birth (trans feminine.)
-(See my page regarding trans terminology.)
-As of 2015, the NCAA policy is currently mirrored by the IOC – the International Olympic Committee.
-This means that the Olympics follow these rules as well.
-Neither have any surgery requirement of any kind.

 The NCAA and IOC rules are as follows—